The Tasktop leadership team combines excellence in technical leadership with extensive technology company management experience.

 President and Chief Operating Officer

-Neelan oversees sales, solutions, marketing, finance, and business development, and helps Tasktop get its innovations to those who need them most.
+Neelan oversees sales, solutions, marketing, and business development, and helps Tasktop get its innovations to those who need them most.
 He is also a mentor at Capital Factory, an Austin-based incubator, and serves as a trustee at TechGirlz, a non-profit working to get adolescent girls excited about technology.

 Neelan has extensive technology management experience and recently served as the chief operating officer of Lexcycle, the company behind Stanza, which became the most popular e-book reader for the Apple iPhone and iPod Touch.
 Lexcycle was acquired by Amazon in 2009.
 Previously, Neelan served as COO of SpringSource, the venture backed open source infrastructure software company behind the Spring Framework.
 SpringSource was acquired by VMware in 2009.
 Before that, Neelan served as co-founder and president of SolarMetric, a leading object/relational mapping provider, which was acquired by BEA Systems in 2005.
 At BEA, he was instrumental in the open sourcing of the acclaimed object/relational mapping tool Kodo as OpenJPA.
 Neelan has also worked for Andersen Consulting Strategic Services and Exxon Research & Engineering.